diegorezm/dotfiles_old/README.md

 # Dotfiles
-Just so i don't have to do it again.
+Just so i don't have to do it again!
 ![Qtile print](desktop_qtile.png)

 # Colorscheme